 Brenner and the defense team are trying to convince the jury that Jordan was a desperate mother ultimately driven to kill Jude by her two former husbands: One who had allegedly threatened to kill her, a crime that would have left the boy with his biological father, who she believed had sexually abused Jude.

-On the stand Wednesday, Jordan, a former nurse who made millions in a home heath care company, also suggested that the boy was physically and sexually abused not only by his biological father but by her first husband and his wife as well as the woman who took Jude to school.
-She testified that the boy was assaulted by "a good number of people."
+On Wednesday, Jordan also suggested that the boy was physically and sexually abused not only by his biological father but also by others, including the woman who took Jude to school.
+She testified that the boy was assaulted by “a good number of people.”

 Jude was autistic and his vocabulary was limited, but one night he started screaming, according to Jordan: ” ‘Dad bad.
 Dad bad.
 Dad bad.’
 Jude was never able to articulate the word and not clearly like he was screaming at the top of his lungs.”